By Dominique Vidalon

 Carrefour declined to comment.

-The French group would not be alone to float assets next year as German rival Metro aims to list up to a quarter of its Cash & Carry Russia business in London by the second quarter of 2014, according to sources.
+The French group would not be alone to float assets next year as German rival Metro (MEO.DE) aims to list up to a quarter of its Cash & Carry Russia business in London by the second quarter of 2014, according to sources.

-Plassat, who has said that an IPO is a funding option among others in Brazil, has already shown a taste for plans that involve minimal levels of new financing, having struck a deal with investors earlier this month to buy a string of shopping centres at little cash cost to Carrefour.
+Plassat, who has said that an IPO is a funding option among others in Brazil, has already shown a taste for plans that involve minimal levels of new financing, having struck a deal with investors earlier this month to buy a string of shopping centers at little cash cost to Carrefour.

 Brazilian business magazine Exame also said in October that Carrefour had mandated bankers to prepare for a possible Brazilian listing.